astropy/photutils/docs/user_guide/grouping.rst

 class to group stars.
 The groups are formed using hierarchical agglomerative clustering with a distance criterion, calling the `scipy.cluster.hierarchy.fclusterdata` function.

+To group stars during PSF fitting, typically one would simply pass an instance of the :class:`~photutils.psf.SourceGrouper` class with a defined minimum separation to the PSF photometry classes.
+Here, we will demonstrate how to use the :class:`~photutils.psf.SourceGrouper` class separately to group stars in a simulated image.

 First, let's create a simulated image containing 2D Gaussian sources using `~photutils.psf.make_psf_model_image`::